Saunorine/Appointment-Booker/README.md

 ### Learning Outcome Requirements
   * Design principles of object-oriented programming ✓ - Created 2 objects that will work together to create the program
   * Single and multidimensional arrays ✓ - ArrayLists for Course and Accounts
-  * Uses objects and classes in object-oriented programming (including aggregation?)
+  * Uses objects and classes in object ✓
-  * Inheritance and polymorphism, includin abstract classes and interfaces - Need abstract and interfaces, inheritance will be done with Swing/GUI
+  * Inheritance and polymorphism, including abstract classes and interfaces - STILL NEED THIS
   * Generic collections and data structures ✓ - Using ArrayLists to hold objects of Courses for an Account object
   * GUI utilizing event-driven programming ✓
   * Construct programs utilizing exception handling ✓